-Supporting CGF members in implementing the resolutions and recommendations from the sustainability working groups
+Supporting CGF members in implementing the resolutions and recommendations from the sustainability working groups The Consumer Goods Forum Sustainability Activation Toolkit

 "Supporting CGF members in implementing the resolutions and recommendations from the sustainability working groups"

 Acknowledgements

 The members of the activation toolkit project group were drawn from both manufacturing and retail, and the CGF would like to thank the following companies for their participation:

 - The Coca-Cola Company

 - Johnson & Johnson

 - The Kroger Company

 - Procter & Gamble

-- Royal Ahold
+- Roval Ahold

-- Tesco

 - Unilever

 - Walmart

 The CGF would also like to thank A.T.Kearney for providing support in creating the toolkits.

 ATKearney

+σ A S
-LOOKIT Activation toolkit for sustainability

-Over the last three years the sustainability pillar of The Consumer Goods Forum has engaged a wide range of companies and organisations in a series of projects that have covered a broad spectrum of topics.
+toolkit for sustainability Over the last three years the sustainability pillar of The Consumer Goods Forum has engaged a wide range of companies and organisations in a series of projects that have covered a broad spectrum of topics.
 These projects have resulted in two CGF Board resolutions, a series of recommendations for CGF members and in the publication of several documents, such as this.
 This activation toolkit brings together a summary of both the work that has been completed as well as the work that is currently in progress.
 As such, it serves as a handy reference manual for the work in the sustainability pillar.
 More importantly, the toolkit provides guidance for CGF members that have not been active in these projects on how to implement the recommendations made by the project teams.
 This is through simple "how-to" guidelines that contain information on the rationale for addressing each topic, what steps to follow, reference documents, useful contacts and how to measure progress in the activation.
 So, for example, this document lays out the rationale behind the CGF resolution on deforestation, explains how we, as an industry, can deliver on that resolution and gives clear guidance on how individual companies can buy sustainable commodities such as palm oil that protect our rainforests.
 We recommend that this document is shared widely with both business leaders and CSR managers within your organisation.
 The online version of this document will continue to be updated as the work of the sustainability pillar progresses: http://sustainability.mycgforum.com

-Contents

-1 Deforestation
+- Deforestation

+Delotestation

-1.1.
-Principles and resolution on deforestation N.
+- 1.1.
+Principles and resolution on deforestation

-1.2.
-Sourcing sustainable palm oil W.
+- 1.2.
+Sourcing sustainable palm oil

-1.3.
-Sourcing sustainable soy (34)
+- 1.3.
+Sourcing sustainable soy

-1.4.
+- 1.4.
 Sourcing sustainable paper & pulp

-1.5.
+- 1.5.
 Sourcing sustainable beef

 2 Refrigeration

-2.1.
-Rationale for working on refrigeration \/ \/
+- 2.1.
+Rationale for working on refrigeration

-2.2.
+- 2.2.
 Overview on chemical refrigerants

-2.3.
+- 2.3.
 Overview on regulations

-2.4.
-The CGF resolution on refrigeration \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \
+- 2.4.
+The CGF resolution on refrigeration

-2.5.
+- 2.5.
 Recommendations for CGF member companies

-3 Measurement ı.
+3 Measurement

-3.1.
-Measuring GHG emissions from direct business activities T
+- 3.1.
+Measuring GHG emissions from direct business activities

-3.2.
+- 3.2.
 Measuring emissions from product life cycle

-4 Packaging П
+4 Packaging

-4.1.
+- 4.1.
 Rationale for creating the GPPS

-4.2.
+- 4.2.
 The framework & the GPPS

-4.3.
+- 4.3.
 Recommendations for CGF member companies

 5 Glossary

-5.1.
+- 5.1.
 Rationale for creating a glossary

-5.2.
-Scope of the definitions \\\\\\\\\
+- 5.2.
+Scope of the definitions

-5.3.
+- 5.3.
 Recommendations for CGF member companies

 6 Waste

-6.1.
+- 6.1.
 Definitions

-6.2.
+- 6.2.
 Rationale for addressing waste issues

+- 6.3.
 The CGF vision on waste

-6.3.
-The edi vision on waste
+- 6.4.
+Current focus of the working group

+Working Collaboratively Introduction

+The sustainability pillar of The Consumer Goods Forum was started on the basis of a shared belief that our industry would be better served if we worked collectively on tackling the challenges of making our businesses and our industry sustainable.

+This basis is expressed in the underlying principles of the pillar:

+We will seek to decouple business growth from our environmental and social impacts.
+Our objective will be to achieve our respective companies' growth ambitions whilst at the same time improving our environmental impact.